 All routes to significant business travel savings start at a business’ travel policy – that’s the good news.

-The bad news is that creating an effective travel policy is one of the most common challenges faced by businesses who are looking to reduce their travel spend.
-It’s a stumbling block that comes up time and time again and often leaves travel managers and procurement teams searching for a dark corner and a cold compress.
+The bad news is that creating and implementing an effective travel policy is one of the most common challenges faced by businesses who are looking to reduce their travel spend.
+Without the right tools it’s a stumbling block that can appear insurmountable and often leaves travel managers and procurement teams searching for a dark corner and a cold compress.

 It can be tempting to try and impose a very strict travel policy in an attempt to see quick, dramatic savings.
 However, this is rarely the most effective plan of action – in fact, the nature of your travel policy should take its cue from your business’ unique culture.

-Trying to enforce a policy that is at odds with how your team works is unlikely to produce results; instead, take your cue from other policies and approaches around your organisation and honestly evaluate what’s working and what can be improved upon.
+Trying to enforce a policy that is at odds with how your team works is unlikely to produce results; instead, take your cue from other policies and approaches around your organisation and honestly evaluate what’s achievable right now and what could be achieved in the future.

 Dynamic travel policies are a new breed of policy that are allowing businesses to break away from more restrictive concepts of cost saving and instead affording travellers more flexibility and choice whilst still exercising control.

-Unlike a traditional business travel policy, that is a static set of business travel guidelines, a dynamic policy’s controls will adapt depending on the options available at the time of booking.
+Unlike a traditional business travel policy, which gives static guidelines, a dynamic policy’s controls will adapt depending on the options available at the time of booking.
 For example, instead of saying a rail ticket must be in standard class, you say that it must be within X% of the cheapest option.
 This gives the traveller choice but concurrently controls costs, delivering best value and a great user experience.

-Not all travel policies last forever – in fact, policies can quickly become outdated and ill-fitting as organisations grow over time, meaning they become ineffective and unsuited to changing requirements.
+Not all travel policies last forever – in fact, policies can quickly become outdated and ill-fitting over time, meaning they become ineffective and unsuited to changing requirements.

-Consider your team’s feedback to understand changing or new requirements.
-By reviewing your policy regularly you can ensure it continues to work for your business and your employees.
+Consider your team’s feedback to understand how the policy is working in practice.
+By reviewing regularly, you can ensure your policy continues to work for your business and your employees.